janus-idp/backstage-plugins/plugins/keycloak-backend/README.md

 #### New Backend Configuration

-1. Add the following configuration to the `app-config.yaml` file, and customize the schedule to fit your needs:
+1. Add the following configuration to the `app-config.yaml` file.
+The default schedule is a frequency of 30 minutes and a timeout of 3 minutes, please configure the schedule in the `app-config.yaml` as per your requirement.

    ```yaml title="app-config.yaml"
    catalog: